Hal Holbrook: Mark Twain Tonight!

 Holbrook's first solo performance as Twain was at Lock Haven State Teachers College in Pennsylvania in 1954.
-Ed Sullivan saw him and gave 31-year-old Holbrook his first national exposure on The Ed Sullivan Show on February 12, 1956.
+Ed Sullivan saw him and gave 30-year-old Holbrook his first national exposure on The Ed Sullivan Show on February 12, 1956, five days before his 31st birthday.
 Holbrook was also a member of the Valley Players (1941–1962), a summer-stock theater company based in Holyoke, Massachusetts, which performed at Mountain Park Casino Playhouse at Mountain Park.
 He joined The Lambs Club in 1955, where he began developing his one-man show.
 He was a member of the cast for several years and performed Mark Twain Tonight! as the 1957 season opener.
 The State Department even sent him on a European tour, which included pioneering appearances behind the Iron Curtain.

 In 1959, Holbrook first played the role off-Broadway.
 Columbia Records recorded an LP of excerpts from the show.

 Holbrook performed in a special production for the 1964/1965 New York World's Fair for the Bell Telephone Pavilion.
 Jo Mielziner created an innovative audio-visual ride experience and used Holbrook's acting talents on 65 different action screens for "The Ride of Communications" with the movie itself known as From Drumbeats to Telstar.

 In 1967, Mark Twain Tonight! was presented on television by CBS and Xerox, and Holbrook received an Emmy for his performance.
-Holbrook's Twain first played on Broadway in 1966, and again in 1977 and 2005; Holbrook was 80 years old during his final Broadway run, older (for the first time) than the character he was portraying.
+Holbrook's Twain first played on Broadway in 1966, and again in 1977 and 2005; Holbrook was 80 years of age during his final Broadway run, older (for the first time) than the character he was portraying.
 Holbrook won a Tony Award for the performance in 1966.
-Until Holbrook retired in 2017, aged 92, Mark Twain Tonight! toured the country, which amounted to over 2,100 performances.
-This included one of his first performances in the spring of 1962 and one of his last in September 2014, at his high-school alma mater in Indiana.
+Until he retired in 2017, aged 92, Mark Twain Tonight! toured the country, which amounted to over 2,100 performances.
+This included one of his first performances in the spring of 1962, when he was 37, and one of his last in September 2014 (when he was 89), at his high-school alma mater in Indiana.